luisnmartins/feup-comp/README.md

 ## Testsuite and test infrastructure

+There is a script that iterates through each file from working folder and runs all the necessary commands to compile and execute each yal file.

 ## Task Distribution

-- Carlos Freitas -
+- Carlos Freitas - semantic analysis and
-- Luís Martins -
+- Luís Martins - semantic analysis and some optimizations such as constant propagation and efficient while loop.
+Also contributed in some other tasks from code generation.
-- Rui Quaresma -
+- Rui Quaresma - code generation and
 - Tiago Carvalho -

 ## Pros

 ## Cons
+It can be optimized implementing other otimizations such as minimizing the number of allocated registeries with dataflow analysis and graph coloring.

 ## Some notes